Wikidata-lib/PropertySuggester/README.md

 * $wgPropertySuggesterMinProbability - a float that sets a minimum threshold for suggestions (default 0.05)
 * $wgPropertySuggesterDeprecatedIds - a list of ints that blacklist suggestions
 * $wgPropertySuggesterInitialSuggestions - a list of ints that will be suggested when no statements exist
+* $wgPropertySuggesterClassifyingConditionWeight - a float between 0 and 1 that determines the weight that's given to classifying property ids relative to non classifying ones (default 0.5)

 ## Release notes

+### 4.0.0 (dev)
+* Allow changing the weight given to classifying conditions via the `$wgPropertySuggesterClassifyingConditionWeight` setting.
+This only applies to the `item` context if there is at least one classifying statement.

 ### 3.1.7 (2017-03-27)
 * Added compatibility with Wikibase DataModel 7.x